 Casperian Books is a small independent publisher of fiction.
-They are a fairly small company, but they seem to be doing something right because they have been around for five years.
+They are a fairly small company, but they seem to be doing something right because they have been around for almost a decade.
 They have an easy-to-navigate website, and they publish books primarily in print.
+The most recent book they published came out in March 2017 and I did not think that was a good sign.